 Ottawa University graduate programs follow a 12-week semester, completing the 45-hour classroom contact standard.
 Typically, a 3 semester credit hour course meets one evening per week for 12 weeks.
-Saturday courses meet five times throughout the semester from $8:30~\alpha.m.$ to 5:00~p.m.
-Other times are established for day and summer classes.
+Saturday courses meet five times throughout the semester from 8:30 a.m. to 5:00 p.m.
+Other times are established for day and summer courses.

 It is anticipated that students complete all coursework for a 36 semester credit hour degree within a 24-month period; however, Ottawa University respects individual differences and such a suggestion is not mandatory.
-Graduate students in Professional Counseling who take two courses per term should complete the degree in three-to three and one-half years.
+Graduate students in Professional Counseling who take two courses per term should complete the degree in three-to three and onehalf years.
 Through careful planning and the use of summer school, the time can be reduced.